refractionPOINT/lce_doc/docs/qs-sigma_rules.md

 Details on LimaCharlie's own powerful Detection & Response language can be found [here](./dr.md).

+Alternatively, if you wish to convert Sigma rules for LimaCharlie yourself, we've made a [simple REST converter service](./sigma-converter.md) available.

 ## Getting Started

 Getting started with Sigma detection coverage is easy.
 In the web application, navigate to the Setup section of the main navigation and click on Add-ons.